Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/15-Installation.md

 C:/Users/some/other/directory
 ```

-Please ensure that the configured directory is writable,
+Please ensure that the configured directory is writable.